morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 We recommend that you adhere to the layout, format, and naming conventions of PEP 8, and the syntax recommendations of the Google Python Style Guide.
 If there is a contradiction between the Google Guide and PEP 8, resolve it in favor of PEP 8.

 #### Swift

+The Swift specification is still emerging.
+As such, projects written in earlier versions of the language may not compile under newer versions.
+Swift projects submitted to Udacity must be written in the latest production (non-beta) release of the language.
+Code must adhere to the recommendations of the following style guides:

 - [raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide).
 Ray Wenderlich is a well-known iOS guru whose [website](http://raywenderlich.com) is an indispensible resource for any Swift programmer.
 The style guide does a good job of explaining the reasoning behind its syntactic and stylistic choices.
 - [GitHub's Swift Style Guide](https://github.com/github/swift-style-guide).
 Considerably shorter than the Wenderlich guide, this document covers much of the same ground.
 It includes some points that are missing from the other, however, so it is worth checking out.

-The two style guides are in agreement on almost every point.
+The two guides are in agreement on almost every point.
 Where they differ (as in the tabs vs. spaces example discussed above), resolve the contradiction in favor of the Wenderlich guide.

 #### Java and Android
 - For *non-Android projects*: The [Google Java Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javaguide.html) is an excellent resource.
 As its introduction says, "the issues covered span not only aesthetic issues of formatting, but other types of conventions or coding standards as well".